-- A. Originate from a U.S. Pullorum-Typhoid clean flock as evidenced by an official VS Form 9-2. - B. Present an official VS 9-2 Form, signed by an official testing agent, showing the entries have had a negative pullorum-typhoid test within the preceding 90 days. - C. If any birds in an entry test positive for Pullorum-Typhoid, the entire entry and all other birds from the same premises will be refused.
-Please RSVP to the Extension Office by June 30th with the number of birds you want tested.
-Testing will be done on July 7, 2021, at 9:00 A.M. - D. No birds will be allowed in the barn without having proof of a negative test.
+- A. Originate from a U.S. Pullorum-Typhoid clean flock as evidenced by an official VS Form 9-2. - B. Present an official VS 9-2 Form, signed by an official testing agent, showing the entries have had a negative pullorum-typhoid test within the preceding 90 days. - C. If any birds in an entry test positive for Pullorum-Typhoid, the entire entry and all other birds from the same premises will be refused. - D. No birds will be allowed in the barn without having proof of a negative test.